Skip to main content

 Professional Accolades

-Certifications in Measuring, Analyzing, and Assessing Human Capital Effectiveness; and Human Capital Leadership and Introduction to Management, Bellevue University, 2014
+Certificate in Measuring, Analyzing, and Assessing Human Capital Effectiveness; and Human Capital Leadership and Introduction to Management, Bellevue University, 2014

-Certifications in Linking Human Capital to Organizational Outcomes; and Strategic Human Capital Management & Productivity, Bellevue University, 2013
+Certificate in Linking Human Capital to Organizational Outcomes; and Strategic Human Capital Management & Productivity, Bellevue University, 2013

 Professional Highlights